ManyDogsProject/manydogsproject.github.io/getinvolved.md

 # Get Involved in ManyDogs

-There are multiple ways that you can get involved in ManyDogs, and contributors at all stages of their careers (Undergraduate to Professor Emeritus) are very welcome.
+There are multiple ways that you can get involved in ManyDogs, and contributors at all stages of their careers (Undergraduate to Professor Emeritus) are very welcome to join us.

+# Participate in ManyDogs 1
-At this stage, **we have an open call for contributors** who are able to collect data for MD1.
+At this time, **we have an open call for contributors** who are able to collect data for MD1.
 If your research site would like to sign up, please read the [Manual](https://docs.google.com/document/d/1iuYElQSssoOMVC3nu7BLrFZovoM0TIEqmGM1bUaYbpo/edit?usp=sharing)  before registering through our [Contributor Sign-Up Survey](https://bit.ly/2OQujZZ).

 If you would like to get involved but do not have a site for behavioural data collection, please get in touch anyway!
-There are multiple administrative and creative roles that meet authorship criteria.
+There are administrative and creative roles within the project that can lead to authorship on this or subsequent studies.

+If you want to participate in ManyDogs 1 with your dog, check out the list of [Collaborators](/collaborators) for a complete list of the locations where ManyDogs 1 is taking place.
+If there's a location near you, reach out to them for details on how to sign up with their institution.

 # Join Our Communication Network